 HOW TO WRITE YOUR MANIFESTO & STATEMENT

 Your manifesto states what your policies and proposals are and how you would like to take the Students' Union forward.
-Your manifesto must be submitted as a JPEG/PDF and cannot exceed one A4 page.
 Your manifesto can be in colour and have pictures.
-You should also submit a text version of your manifesto for accessibility purposes.
-Your manifesto will be made available online for students to read.
+Your manifesto will be made available for students to read.